How can we help you today?

 What users point out about Wix SEO and marketing:

-The takeaway is simple: the free plan helps you show up online, but growing your audience or running campaigns will require upgrading.
+The takeaway is simple: the free plan helps you show up online, but selling or scaling means upgrading.

 Pricing and plan inclusions

-Wix is free to start but most users upgrade once they hit the limits.
+Wix is free to start, but most users upgrade once they hit the limits.
 Paid plans remove ads and let you connect a custom domain.
-Higher tiers add storage, bandwidth, and tools like eCommerce and analytics.
+Higher tiers add storage, bandwidth, and tools like e-commerce and analytics.
 Prices in the US begin at about $17 per month when billed annually.
-There are also extra costs for things like domain renewals, business email, and premium apps.
+There are also additional costs for domain renewals, business email, and premium apps.

 Here’s how the plans break down: